profe-yotta/Custom-limits-ticks-and-grids-in-Matplotlib-3D/README.md

 However, there'll be some errors or bugs with this due to:
 - Grids sometimes won't snap to the limit, resulting in a non-symmetry lines
 - Ticks with axis limit variation, making the thickness and lengths invisible
-- Other complex problem may rise from you as a user as well
+- Other complex problem, may arise from you as a user as well